This script is available in scripts/consult_environments.py

 2. Ensure both files share the same name, differing only in their extensions, and place them in the weathers folder.

-Users can either modify existing environments or create new ones, incorporating new climates, action, and observation spaces.
-They also have the option to use a different building model (epJSON file) than the ones currently supported.
+Users can either modify existing environments or create new ones, incorporating new climates, actions, and observation spaces.
+It is also possible to incorporate new building models (epJSON file) apart from those currently supported.

-To add new buildings for use with Sinergym, follow these steps:
+To add new buildings to Sinergym, follow these steps:

 2. Adjust building objects like RunPeriod and SimulationControl to suit your needs in Sinergym.
 We recommend setting run_simulation_for_sizing_periods to No in SimulationControl.
 RunPeriod sets the episode length, which can be configured in the building file or Sinergym settings (see runperiod).
 Make these modifications in the IDF before step 1 or directly in the epJSON file.